 The U.S. Chamber of Commerce and 16 other business lobbies have sent a letter to Washington officials urging them to oppose China’s new cyber security regulations.

-These restrictions, the letter goes on to argue, would limit business opportunities for technology companies everywhere, including in China.
+These restrictions, the letter goes on to argue, would limit business opportunities for technology companies everywhere

 “An overly broad, opaque, discriminatory approach to cybersecurity policy that restricts global internet and ICT products and services would ultimately isolate Chinese ICT firms from the global marketplace and weaken cybersecurity, thereby harming China's economic growth and development and restricting customer choice,” the letter reads.